mgraschevalier/WoSIT/README.md

 ### Python Functions Example

 WoSIT is capable of executing Python functions.
-The syntax is the same as any other rule, with the exception that the function must be passed to the command argument through WoSIT's **Function()** object.
+The syntax is the same as defining any other rule, with the exception that the function must be passed to the `command` argument through WoSIT's `Function()` object.

 ```python
 from wosit.wosit import *